AlanGreene/homeassistant/README.md

 # homeassistant
-Home Assistant with google-chrome driver for web scraping
+Home Assistant with google-chrome and chromedriver for web scraping